Greater Poland

 The boundaries of Greater Poland have varied somewhat throughout history.
-Since the Middle Ages, Wielkopolska proper has been split into the Poznań and Kalisz voivodeships.
-In the wider sense, it also encompassed Sieradz, Łęczyca, Brześć Kujawski and Inowrocław voivodeships, which were situated further eastward.
-After the Partitions of Poland at the end of the 18th century, Greater Poland was incorporated into Prussia as the Grand Duchy of Posen.
+Since the Late Middle Ages, Wielkopolska proper has been split into the Poznań and Kalisz voivodeships.
+In the wider sense, it also encompassed Sieradz, Łęczyca, Brześć Kujawski and Inowrocław voivodeships (the last two known as Kuyavian) which were situated further east, and the Santok Land, located to the northwest.
 The region in the proper sense roughly coincides with the present-day Greater Poland Voivodeship (województwo wielkopolskie).

-Like the historical regions of Pomerania, Silesia, Mazovia or Lesser Poland, the Greater Poland region possesses its own distinctive folk costumes, architecture, cuisine, dialect and other traditions that differ from other parts of Poland.
+Like all the historical regions of Poland (e.g. Pomerania, Warmia, Silesia, Mazovia, and Lesser Poland), the Greater Poland region possesses its own folk costumes, architecture, cuisine, that make the region touristically and culturally interesting.

 Name

-Because Greater Poland was the settlement area of the Polans and the core of the early Polish state, the region was at times simply called "Poland" (Latin Polonia).
+Due to the fact that Greater Poland was the settlement area of the Polans and the core of the early Polish state, the region was at times simply called "Poland" (Latin Polonia).
 The more specific name is first recorded in the Latin form Polonia Maior in 1257 and in Polish w Wielkej Polszcze in 1449.
 Its original meaning was the Older Poland to contrast with Lesser Poland (Polish Małopolska, Latin Polonia Minor), a region in south-eastern Poland with its capital at Kraków that later became the main centre of the state.